-AU_WIFI: Broadband Internet Connectivity in the Residence Halls
+AU\WIFI: Broadband Internet Connectivity in the Residence Halls

-Starting this fall, AU students living in the residence halls have a WPA2 encrypted Wi-Fi connection available 24 hours a day.
-This connection is faster than most cable modems or DSL connections and is included as part of on-campus housing.
+Students living in the residence halls have a WPA2 encrypted Wi-Fi connection available 24 hours a day.
+This connection is faster than most cable modems or DSL connections and is included as part of campus housing.